npup/config-helper-rollup/README.md

 ## Description

-*Config Rollup Helper* is a helper function to create configurations for the bundler [Rollup](https://rollupjs.org).
+*Config Helper Rollup* is a helper function to create configurations for the bundler [Rollup](https://rollupjs.org).
 Submitting settings to this API creates readable, modifiable and working rollup configurations.

 The API helps with settings for